 The Evolution of Information Structures to Become Minds

 How did material substances come to be able to think?
 Ancient philosophers assumed that mind and thought must be primordial, perhaps even prior to the creation of matter.
-But we can now outline the creation and evolution of information from an initial state of the universe (with minimal, essentially zero information and perhaps even no material at all) to the “information age” of today.
+But we can now outline the creation and evolution of information from an initial state of the universe (with minimal, essentially zero information and perhaps even no material at all, only energy) to the “information age” of today.
 We call it the cosmic creation process

 In a very deep sense, we are information